devJSQ/merge-sort/README.md

 ### Problem

-Returns a sorted array for `[66,22,33,11,44]` using the Merge sort methodology.
+Returns a sorted array for `[66,22,33,11,44]` using the Merge sort Algorithm.

 ### Implementation

-Build a method `mergeSort` that takes an array, returns a sorted array, and prints it in the main method.
+Build a method `mergeSort` that takes an array, and returns a sorted array, and prints it in the main method.

 ```java